 Table values of CP, PP and CFPP are in Appendix 1, 2 and 3.

 3.3.
-Aditives used for investigation of low temperature properties
+Additives used for investigation of low temperature properties

-The tests were carried out for the two biodiesel samples and one sample of the eurodizel and biodiesel blend.
+The tests were carried out for the two biodiesel samples and one sample of the eurodiesel and biodiesel blend.

-In the first series , the effect of five additives was investigated on the "aged" biodiesel which is derived from a mixture of rapeseed and palm oil,.
-Three additives were produced by company N, (N1, N2 and N3), and one additive of CF and LQ company,(Additive trade names and their characteristics are given in Table A-6 (see Appendix).
+In the first series, the effect of five additives was investigated on the "aged" biodiesel which is derived from a mixture of rapeseed and palm oil.
+Three additives were produced by company N, (N1, N2 and N3), and one additive of CF and LQ company, (Additive trade names and their characteristics are given in Table A-6 (see Appendix).

-In the second ("fresh" rapseed biodiesel) and third series (mixture of rapseed biodiesel and fossil diesel) , the effect of thirteen additives was investigated: three from company N, (N1, N2 and N3), two from company E (V1, V2), four from company C (C1, C2, C3 and C4), two from CR company (H1 and PL1) and one CF and LQ additive ,(Additive trade names and their characteristics are given in Table A-6 (see Appendix).
+In the second ("fresh" rapeseed biodiesel) and third series (mixture of rapeseed biodiesel and fossil diesel) , the effect of thirteen additives was investigated: three from company N, (N1, N2 and N3), two from company E (V1, V2), four from company C (C1, C2, C3 and C4), two from CR company (H1 and PL1) and one CF and LQ additive ,(Additive trade names and their characteristics are given in Table A-6 (see Appendix).

 3.4.
 Sampling procedure